Niraj-011/Data-Visualization-TATA/README.md

    4. Who are the customers that have repeated the most?
 How much are they contributing to revenue?

 ## 🎯Task 2
-  ## 1.The CEO of the retail store is interested to view the time series of the revenue data for the year 2011 only.
+   1.The CEO of the retail store is interested to view the time series of the revenue data for the year 2011 only.
 He would like to view granular data by looking into revenue for each month.
 The CEO is interested in viewing the         seasonal trends and wants to dig deeper into why these trends occur.
 This analysis will be helpful for the CEO to forecast for the next year.
  ![output](iamges/question1.png)

- ##T 2.The CMO is interested in viewing the top 10 countries which are generating the highest revenue.
+  2.The CMO is interested in viewing the top 10 countries which are generating the highest revenue.
 Additionally, the CMO is also interested in viewing the quantity sold along with the revenue generated.
 The CMO does not want to         have the United Kingdom in this visual.
   ![output](iamges/question2.png)

-  ## 3.The CMO of the online retail store wants to view the information on the top 10 customers by revenue.
+  3.The CMO of the online retail store wants to view the information on the top 10 customers by revenue.
 He is interested in a visual that shows the greatest revenue generating customer at the start and gradually declines to the        lower revenue generating customers.
 The CMO wants to target the higher revenue generating customers and ensure that they remain satisfied with their products.